That’s a wrap: 55+ BC Games conclude - BC Local News

 The five days of friendly senior sporting — friendly, yet competitive; these athletes were looking to win — that took over Kelowna’s ice rinks, fields, ball diamonds and nearly everything else were celebrated at the Rotary Centre for the Arts.

-Though it seemed a lot of the athletes had hit the road back to their respective homes, the ceremonies opened rather fittingly with ‘O Canada’ being sung Peggy Nora who just recently release her first album at the age of 68.
+Though it seemed a lot of the athletes had hit the road back to their respective homes, the ceremonies opened rather fittingly with “O Canada” being sung by Peggy Nora, who just recently released her first album at the age of 68.

 Fitting start to the closing ceremonies of the 55+ BC Games in #Kelowna; 68-year-old Peggy Nora, who just released her 1st ever album, sings the national anthem. pic.twitter.com/78sRmtF3ae